LEFA-2329/Pre-school-management-system/README.md

-# Ratang Bana Pre School Management System
+# Pre School Management System

-Welcome to the Ratang Bana Pre School Management System!
+Welcome to the Pre School Management System!
 This is a simple yet powerful web application designed to help administrators manage learners, teachers, books, and borrowing records with ease.

 ## What This Project Is About